 Movies About Rhinos

-Many movie and documentaries have been made about the plight of rhinos, but their situation is changing so fast due to poaching, it’s hard to keep current.
-For example, in 2016 over 1,050 rhinos were killed in the country of South Africa alone (statistics from Save the Rhino).
+Many movies and documentaries have been made about the plight of rhinos, but their situation is changing so fast due to poaching, it’s hard to keep current.

 If you enjoyed this story and are interested in learning about other African wildlife, you may enjoy my story on Giraffes.